 Middle School Philosophy

-The middle years are a time of exploration: intellectual, social, aesthetic and physical.
-Each GHMS student is given the opportunity to develop to his or her fullest potential in each of these areas.
-CV’s middle school program utilizes a team approach in which teachers and students are divided into “learning community” teams to facilitate exploration of subjects and cross-curricular understanding.
+The middle years are a time of exploration: intellectual, social, aesthetic, and physical.
+Each GGHMS student is given the opportunity to develop to his or her fullest potential in each of these areas.
+CV’s middle school utilizes a team approach in which teachers and students are divided into “learning community” teams to facilitate exploration of subjects and cross-curricular understanding.
 The middle school’s flexible schedule allows for unique teaching and learning experiences, as well as the best use of instructional time.

 The middle school faculty is highly-trained and sensitive to the middle school learner.
-GHMS teachers have attended local, state and national conferences and shared their expertise as presenters on a variety of topics.
+GGHMS teachers have attended local, state, and national conferences and shared their expertise as presenters on a variety of topics.

 Advice and mentoring

 GHMS is recognized as a Certified Olweus School.
-The school community values the roles of students, teachers and staff to develop and maintain a caring school environment that strives to eliminate bullying behavior.
-The learning environment focuses on respectful, responsible and ready behavior that emphasizes the power of each individual to make a positive difference.
+The Olweus Program is focused on longterm change that creates a safe and positive school climate.
+The CV middle school community values the roles of students, teachers, and staff to develop and maintain a caring school environment that strives to eliminate bullying behavior.
+The learning environment focuses on respectful, responsible, and ready behavior that emphasizes the power of each individual to make a positive difference.

-GHMS offers a variety of extracurricular activities, including 13 sports teams.
-Middle school students can also participate in the school play, Technology Student Association and community service groups, as well as band, chorus and orchestra.
+GGHMS offers a variety of extracurricular activities, including 12 sports teams.
+Middle school students can also participate in the school play, Technology Student Association (TSA), community service groups, as well as band, chorus, and orchestra.

 Hands-on instructional practices are key to many learning opportunities at the middle school.
 All students receive a laptop for use during the school year, and teachers utitlize various 1:1 learning technologies and strategies.
 Students also enjoy modern equipment in tech classes and digital experimentation equipment in science labs.
 The middle school also features a student-run television studio.
 Learning opportunities extend beyond the classroom setting to include an interdisciplinary experience at Cape Henlopen, Del., and a joint science fair with the CV High School.